-Regardless of the security system you select, as with most security systems, a single user can have multiple accounts.
+Regardless of the security system, a single user can have multiple accounts.
 For example, a user can have an account that provides permissions for working with instances but not templates.
 The same person can have another supervisory account for working with templates and managing users in the ArchestrA environment.